Child Safety Policy (MPF1337)

 Child Safe Champion

 5.1.
 The following procedural principles outline appropriate standards of behaviour towards children.
-The Child Safe Champion is responsible for implementing the standards in Section 5.3 throughout the University.
+The Child Safe Champion is responsible for implementing the standards in section 5.3 throughout the University.

 5.2.
 The Provost is the University’s Child Safe Champion.